MichaelRFox/fxToolTip.js/README.md

 * **cursor** (string) - '' | “alias” | “all-scroll” | “auto” | “cell” | “context-menu” | “col-resize” | “copy” | “crosshair” | “default” | “e-resize” | “ew-resize” | “help” | “move” | “n-resize” | “ne-resize” | “nesw-resize” | “ns-resize” | “nw-resize” | “nwse-resize” | “no-drop” | “none” | “not-allowed” | “pointer” | “progress” | “row-resize” | “s-resize” | “se-resize” | “sw-resize” | “text” | “URL” | “vertical-text” | “w-resize” | “wait” | “zoom-in” | “zoom-out” | “initial” | “inherit”
 * **default** - 'help'
 * **returns** - if the cursor argument is passed, the .cursor() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .cursor() method is called with no arguments, the .cursor() method returns the current cursor setting.
-* **description** - The .cursor() method allows programmtic control of the cursor appearance as the mouse hovers over the target element.
+* **description** - The .cursor() method allows programmatic control of the cursor appearance as the mouse hovers over the target element.
 If an empty string ('') is passed to the .cursor() method, the cursor displayed while hovering over the target element defaults to whatever style (inline, css, etc.) was otherwise defined.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')